Queepho/LinearInterpolation/README.md

 2. Provides customization of the output format of the surface state path for both 100 and 001 surface states.

 Updated on December 29

+1. Fixed the positive and negative issues in Arc settings.
+Now the positive and negative are related to the path of the setting.

+Updated on December 30